Falite/OpenC-C-/README.md

 I was able to see all the aspects of object-oriented programming.

+NB:
-NB: the files are numbered by part of the course
+- the files are numbered by part of the course
+- the course is in french 🇫🇷